+If you’re a borrower, the interest rate is the amount you are charged for borrowing money – a percentage of the total amount of the loan.
 You can borrow money to buy something today and pay for it later.
 Interest is what you pay for the privilege.
-It’s a bit like hiring a car – but interest is what you pay to ‘hire’ someone else’s money.
+It’s a bit like hiring a car.
+Interest is what you pay to ‘hire’ someone else’s money.

-The same principle applies to savings, only here the interest is paid to you – because banks are paying to hire your money.
+If you’re a saver, it’s the same except the interest fee is paid to you – because banks are paying to hire your money.

 What is Bank Rate?

-Because it’s the interest rate used by the Bank of England in its dealings with other financial institutions, Bank Rate influences all the other interest rates in the economy.
+We set the Bank Rate eight times a year and use it in our dealings with other financial institutions, which influence all the other interest rates in the economy.
 This includes the various lending and savings rates offered by high street banks and building societies.

-Take, for example, the cut in Bank Rate in August 2016.
-This reduced the rates at which high street banks could borrow money.
-So after the Bank Rate cut, banks became more likely to charge lower interest rates on loans, such as mortgages, and also offer lower interest rates on savings accounts.
+An example of this is 2016, when the Bank Rate was cut from 0.5% to 0.25%.
+This reduced the rates at which high street banks could borrow money from the Bank of England.
+Banks were more likely to charge lower interest rates on the loans they made, such as mortgages, but also offered lower interest rates on savings accounts.

 Why are there so many different interest rates?

-The number of different interest rates available when you borrow or save can be mind-boggling.
+The number of different interest rates available when you borrow or save can be confusing.

-That is because the interest rates that commercial banks set depend on more than just Bank Rate.
-For loans, these other factors include the risk that the loan will not be paid back: as this guide explains, the greater the risk, the higher the rate the bank will charge.
+The interest rates commercial banks set depend on more than just Bank Rate.
+For loans, other factors are considered, including the risk of the loan not being paid back: the greater the risk, the higher the rate the bank will charge.

 Why do interest rates matter to me?